boyum/markdown-it-image-size/packages/markdown-it-image-size/README.md

 Default: `true`

 The `cache` option let's you disable caching of image dimensions.
-The cache is located in `node_modules/markdown-it-image-size/cache.json`.
+The cache is located in `node_modules/markdown-it-image-size/.cache`.
-Remove this file to clear the cache.
+Remove this directory to clear the cache.

 ```js
 const MarkdownIt = require("markdown-it");